tiyajp/hydejack-starter-kit/example/_posts/2019-07-22-beauty-of-Go.md

 > The Go standard library is really great, particularly for everything related to network protocols or API development: http client and server, crypto, archive formats, compressions, sending email, etc.
 Some of them are:

-a) net/http-rovides HTTP client and server implementations
+1. net/http-rovides HTTP client and server implementations

-b) database/sql-For interaction with SQL databases
+1.database/sql-For interaction with SQL databases

-c) encoding/json-JSON is treated as a first class member of the standard language :)
+1. encoding/json-JSON is treated as a first class member of the standard language :)

-d) html/templates-HTML templating library
+1. html/templates-HTML templating library

-e) io/ioutil-Implements I/O utility functions
+1. io/ioutil-Implements I/O utility functions
 #### #10 Go is garbage collected
 > Unlike C, you don’t need to remember to free up pointers or worry about dangling pointers in Go.
 The garbage collector automatically does this job.
 Garbage collection protects against memory leaks.
 The collection has very low latency.
 #### #11 No exceptions, handle errors yourself